Mediterranean Diet Meal Plan for Beginners

 4. Fewer Sweets

 Not everybody eats cake or confectioneries every day and at every meal.
-You can consume a spoon of sugar in your tea or coffee.
-But while following the Mediterranean diet, make sure to keep aside the deserts for weekends.
+You can consume a spoonful of sugar in your tea or coffee.
+But while following the Mediterranean diet, keep aside the deserts for weekends.

 5. Olive Oil Focussed Cooking